 The moral of the story: Kindness always comes back to help you in unexpected ways.
 Being good to others creates a circle of support and friendship.

-Story 3: The Helpful Ants
+The Ants

-In a lush green forest, there lived a hardworking ant colony.
+In a green forest, there lived a hardworking ant colony.
 Among them was a young ant named Ankit.
 He was known for his eagerness to help others.

 One day, heavy rains flooded the forest, and many animals were distressed as their homes were submerged.
 Ankit quickly rallied his fellow ants and devised a plan to assist the stranded creatures.